Saturday 31 July 2021

 Gallery, gardens & soundscape open from 6pm for 7.30pm start

 Please refer to the Facebook event for up to date information.

-This event replaces the 2 May date, which has been postponed due to Coronavirus/Covid 19.
-Any tickets bought for 2 May remain valid for the 18 July, all other event details remain the same.
-We look forward to seeing you in the Summer at Charleston with the beautiful backdrop of the Downs.
+This event replaces the previous dates, which had been postponed due to Coronavirus/Covid 19.
+Any tickets bought for 2 May/18 July remain valid for the 31 July 2021, all other event details remain the same.

 About the artists: